elementor/wp2static/readme.md

 To quickly try out the plugin, without affecting your other WordPress installations:

  - [install Docker](http://docker.com)
- - `sh destroy_and_rebuild.sh # view contents of this file to see how it builds
+ - `./provisioning/destroy_and_rebuild.sh # view contents of this file to see how it builds
+ - above command outputs the IP address of the WordPress container, but you can also run below steps
  - `docker ps` # get WordPress container's id so you can connect from the host
  - `docker inspect __yourcontainerid__ | grep Address` # get IP for connecting in your browser
  - open IP in browser and you have a clean WP install, including the plugin (l/p: admin/admin)